bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 possible, a previous refactor dropped essential protections, so Niklas Gögge wrote code for Bitcoin Core that detects all currently detectable vulnerabilities as early as possible and rejects invalid blocks.
-In December, discussion [turned][news332 zmwarp] to using consensus cleanup soft fork to fix the Zawy-Murch variant of the [time warp vulnerability][topic time warp] to was discovered after the implementation on [testnet4][topic testnet] of rules designed for the original consensus cleanup proposal.
+In December, discussion [turned][news332 zmwarp] to using the consensus cleanup soft fork to fix the Zawy-Murch variant of the [time warp vulnerability][topic time warp] that was discovered after the implementation on [testnet4][topic testnet] of rules designed for the original consensus cleanup proposal.